-For the 2023-2024 academic year, we are honoring the athletic scholarship amounts in the 2020-2021 Athletic Agreement Letters, provided that students attend full time and continue to make satisfactory academic progress towards degree completion.
+For the 2025-2026 academic year, we are honoring the athletic scholarship amounts offered in the 2020-2021 Athletic Agreement Letters, provided that students attend full time and continue to make satisfactory academic progress towards degree completion.
+Athletic scholarships may be prorated for students who are part time in their final semester.